nbr23/advent-of-code-2021/README.md

 ### Execute specific day over test input

-Requires the test input to be written in `./inputs/test/dayX.txt`.
+Requires the test input to be written in `./inputs/test/dayX/1/input.txt` and the solutions to part 1 and 2 in `./inputs/test/dayX/1/result_p1.txt`,`./inputs/test/dayX/1/result_p2.txt`.

-`./bin/dayX -test`
+If more than 1 test inputs exist for a problem, increment the `Y`  in `./inputs/test/dayX/Y/` and reproduce the same pattern as described above.

+Run tests on a defined day:

+`make testday DAY=01`

+For the current day:

+`make testday`

+### Execute tests over all days

+`make testall`